abouabba/Born2beRoot/README.md

           sudo apt update
 2. Following up we will install the main tool for remote access with the SSH protocol, using OpenSSH.
 The installation requieres the package:

+Lastly we will add the 4242 port to host and client.
+The IP's are not required.
+We will click accept so changes can be saved.
           sudo apt install openssh-server

 ![image](https://github.com/user-attachments/assets/e40f5ec6-85dc-406d-a78a-6de032c5a6aa)